 New Hampshire: H.H.
 Holmes

 Holmes was born Herman Webster Mudgett in 1861 to an affluent New Hampshire family.
 His criminal behavior began with simple con games but soon rose to murder.
 Known as America’s first serial killer, Holmes may have killed as many as 200 people, many of them in a house he built for precisely that purpose—known as the Murder Castle.
 You can read more about the Holmes story in the excellent book, Devil in the White City, which is in plans to be made into a feature-length film starring Leonardo DiCaprio.
-Read this story about two men who confessed to the same murder.

 New Jersey: Bruno Richard Hauptmann